pranit-p/reworking-dev-infra/README.md

-### this repositiry manage reworking-dev infrastructure
+### This repositiry manage reworking-dev infrastructure

 We primary use following services
 1. EC2 service